RomanBoiko/vu-editor/README.md

 - [x] 1.
 Selected text becomes unvisible when switching whitespace highlight off (reported by Samir Talwar)
 - [ ] 2.
 Few line numbers appear in the same raw - not reproduced yet, maybe due to font size/resolution (reported by Grzegorz Ligas)
+- [ ] 3.
+After switching from help back to edit area file is reloaded and because of that not saved changes are lost